Leica Ultravid 8x42 HD Plus review

 is 3 meters, and the view remains very comfortable at close focus.

-The Ultravid is very similar to the Nikon EDG and Zeiss HT, so there are visible chromatic aberrations at contrasty edges even close to the image center.
-I would not really dare to say anymore that the SF and Swarovision are much better.
+The Ultravid is very similar to the Nikon EDG and Zeiss HT, so sometimes there are visible chromatic aberrations at contrasty edges even close to the image center.
+I would not really dare to say that the SF and Swarovision are much better.
 CAs are obviously unavoidable in binocular construction.

 is 15.9 mm, about 1mm shorter than both Zeiss, and 3mms shorter than the Swarovskis.
 Again it helps keeping the design compact.